galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

 Running this jar with these arguments starts up the galasa framework and executes the test passed.

 Once a test is completed, you may still need to retrieve all of the output, whether this is the run log, or any of the stored artifacts saved during execution.
-In Eclipse it may not be clear, but all of the results are saved to a local directory in `~/.galasa/ras/*`, and this is the same location that any invoked run will save results.
+In Eclipse it may not be clear, but all the results are saved to a local directory in `~/.galasa/ras/*`, and this is the same location that any invoked run will save results.

 ## Next Steps

 With the understanding of how to run a galasa test from the CLI, it is possible to have any CI/CD executor perform this action too.

 A step that I would encourage is to now look to automate the build and deploy of test artifacts and OBR's to a non local maven repository.
 Having a simple automated way to rebuild and redeploy test material helps organize and manager tests going forward.

-Having test artifacts deployed is also a necessary step when looking to use a galasa ecosystem, as well as making integration onto a CI/CD simpler.
-There is no need to have any test code locally, just the access to the repo to pull at runtime.
+Having test artifacts deployed is also a necessary step when looking to use a Galasa ecosystem, as well as making integration onto a CI/CD simpler.
+There is no need to have any test code locally, just the access to the repo to pull artifacts from at runtime.

-There is some future work in discussion to look to include these steps into the galasactl command, making it even simpler to run from a local command line.
+There is some future work in discussion to look to include these steps into the `galasactl` command, making it even simpler to run from a local command line.
 If this is something you think you would benefit from, please come talk to us on our [github repo](https://github.com/galasa-dev/projectmanagement) or on our [slack](https://galasa.slack.com/)

 ---
 Author: James Davies - IBM